 His broad perspective on e-government has taken him to an international empirical as well as academic journey into the world of reference architectures where his visionary, creative and pragmatic skills build strong relationships across the several involved organisations.

-Chief Information Officer, City of Edinburgh Council
+Consultant and former Chief Information Officer, City of Edinburgh Council

 IT Director, National Records of Scotland

 Laura joined the National Records of Scotland (NRS) six months ago as CTO and is currently acting as Interim IT Director supporting their IT modernisation programme alongside the delivery of Census 2021.
 After graduating with a degree in Mathematics, Laura has worked in technology for around 25 years – predominantly in financial services.
 Over the last 10 years she has worked in strategic IT roles in Standard Life, RBS, Sainsburys Bank, and NRS.

 Originally from Denny, Laura has lived in Edinburgh for the last 12 years.